fkling/astexplorer/README.md

 #### Build your own version for development

-Clone the repository.
-Run `git submodule update --init` to initialize all submodules.
+1. Clone the repository.
+2. Run `git submodule update --init` to initialize / update all submodules.
-Install all dependencies with `npm install`.
+3. Install all dependencies with `npm install`.

 Run `npm run build` for the final minimized version.
 Run `npm run watch` for incremental builds.